Starburst Warp Speed#

 Starburst Warp Speed management#

-Starburst Warp Speed automatically creates and manages its data based on processed queries, also called the default acceleration.
+Starburst Warp Speed automatically creates and manages its data based on processed queries, also called the Default acceleration

 Additional custom configuration can be applied with the REST API.
 Persistent storage of this configuration requires a configured database.